ZigaSajovic/dCpp/README.md

 From _abstract_ of the paper  _Operational calculus on programming spaces and generalized tensor networks_ in which I derived the theory

 In this paper, we develop the theory of analytic virtual machines, that implement analytic programming spaces and operators acting upon them.
+Such a machine fully integrates control structures, reataining the expressive freedom of algorithmic control flow.

 A programming space is a subspace of the function space of maps on the virtual memory.
 We can construct a differential operator on programming spaces as we